jhnetoke/Senggrit/README.md

 #### piHoleInstall.sh
 This script will install piHole for your raspberryPi.
 It helps block ads on your personal network.
 It won't configure it for you, that's up to you.

+#### phrackDownload.sh
+This script will download all of phrack magazine and put them in nice folders to easily access.
+This script does this in probably the most least efficient way possible but... it works!
+Please enjoy!